maze88/eks-spot-cluster/README.md

-# Terraform module based EKS cluster
+# EKS cluster using spot-instances and Terraform modules

-## Connect
-- `aws eks update-kubeconfig --region eu-west-2 --name mz-demo --alias mz-demo`